School Leader Compensation

 School Leader Incentives

 DPS has five different incentives to recognize and retain great leaders.
 Descriptions are available below.
-To learn more, view current DPS Principal and Assistant Principal incentive amounts.
+To learn more, view the current DPS Principal and Assistant Principal incentive amounts and the School Designations for School Leaders documents.

 There are three different school designations at DPS.
 Incentives are only paid to school leaders at a school with one of these three designations.
 Only one incentive is awarded to a school leader at a school with multiple school designations.
 Highest Priority supercedes Pathways which supercedes Title 1.